uyeme/db-project/README.md

 Create a new file named models.js in your root folder.

 Populate it with data models for your tables using Sequelize.

+Create insertsampledata.js to populate tables created.
+Create config.js to Initialize Sequelize with environment variables.

+Set up an app.js server for the student management system and to handle CRUD operations for various entities and create CrudRoutes.js function to define a set of CRUD (Create, Read, Update, Delete) routes for a given model in the app.js application.

+Test server using "node app.js" to determine if connection to mysql has been established successfully.

+Create the front-end of the application by writing a simple index.html code with student management form and list display using bootstrap, and style using external css, create validators.js to validate the form and create a scripts.js file to connect  to the server.

+Debug codes and test connection by filling and submitting forms.